beau-malroney/beau-malroney.github.io/docs/pages/resume.md

 <center>beau-malroney@outlook.com · <a href="https://www.linkedin.com/in/beau-malroney-88065873" target="_blank">https://www.linkedin.com/in/beau-malroney-88065873</a></center>
 <br/>
-I am a technology enthusiast who is passionate about solving problems.
-My journey began as a teenager when I started modifying HTML for online profiles.
-This opened up a world of possibilities, and I have never looked back since.
-Over the years, I have learned many technologies and pushed the limits of each to find solutions to complex problems.
-My current roles include quickly learning new languages, technologies, and frameworks, finding optimal solutions for the problems at hand, and maintaining a positive attitude to keep morale high.
-I also enjoy automating redundant tasks to free up time for more meaningful work, and I am skilled in written and verbal communication, which helps me gather design requirements and engage with clients and teams.
+Driven by learning new technologies and applying them to solve problems.
+I began programming as a teenager by modifying HTML for online profiles.
+The world of possibilities was opened and there was no looking back.
+Since then, I have learned many technologies and pushed the limits of each to find what problems I can solve.
+My current roles include learning new Languages, Technologies and frameworks quickly, finding the best solution for the problem at hand and keeping a positive attitude to keep moral up, finding solutions to automate redundant tasks and free time for more meaningful work, written and verbal communications to gather design requirements and engage with the client or team.

 ### Experience